-The Nilgiri Mountain railway, established in 1908, is a a toy train driven by a steam locomotive.
-An unique Swiss engineering technology was used in building the railway which consits of 250 bridges and 16 tunnels in the current Mettupalayam to Ooty track.
+The Nilgiri Mountain railway, established in 1908, is a toy train driven by a steam locomotive.
+A unique Swiss engineering technology was used in building the railway which consists of 250 bridges and 16 tunnels in the current Mettupalayam to Ooty track.
 In 2005, recognizing its heritage value, UNESCO added this railway route to its list of World Heritage sites.
-Running an average speed of 13 kmph, it takes 3-4 hours to complete the 45 km journey from Ooty to Metupalayam.
+Running at an average speed of 13 kmph, it takes 3-4 hours to complete the 45 km journey from Ooty to Mettupalayam.
 Although 3-4 trains travel daily in this route, only 1 goes beyond Coonor which is 18 km from Ooty.
-The famous Bollywood song “Chaiyya Chaiyya” form the movie Dil Se featuring Shah Rukh Khan and Malaika Arora was shot on top of a train in this track.
+The famous Bollywood song “Chaiyya Chaiyya” from the movie Dil Se featuring Shah Rukh Khan and Malaika Arora was shot on top of a train in this track.

 Please book in advance through IRCTC website if you are travelling during vacations or long weekends.
 Following are the details of the stations and trains:

-However, the 2nd class compartments often accommodates much more passengers.
+There are limited seats, however, the 2nd class compartments often accommodate much more passengers.

-You can also book tickets at station but you need to wait in a long queues for that or reach reach early in the morning.
+You can also book tickets at the station but you need to wait in long queues for that or reach early in the morning.

 This ends one of my most memorable trips in the monsoon.
-I liked it, be it the heritage angle, Coonor, Ooty, tea garden, Forest, cloud and put it all together with sweet chilly weather making it a perfect recipe for a best hill station travel.
+I liked it, be it the heritage angle, Coonor, Ooty, tea garden, Forest, cloud and put it all together with the sweet chilly weather making it a perfect recipe for the best hill station travel.
 The beauty of this place and the friends with whom I went shall last in my memory forever.
 Please share your experiences of Ooty in the comments section.
-Keep Travelling and Keeping ❤ ❤ ❤
+Keep Travelling and Spread Love.